dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/72-Feb-2024/ide-git-edit.md

 ---
-title: "New: Edit in primary git branch in IDE"
+title: "Enhancement: Edit in primary git branch in IDE"
 description: "February 2024: Edit access to the primary git branch while in the IDE.
 This was previously a read-only feature."
 sidebar_label: "Enhancement: Edit primary git branch in IDE"
 sidebar_position: 06